timruiterkamp/30-vanilla-javascript-coding-challenge/README.md

 In this challenge i've learned a little bit about regex and how to fetch data out of an external source, and putting these data into useful arrays and displaying them with styling.
 In my opinion this one was the toughest yet, but i'm very excited to learn more about regex and putting external data to good use.

 <strong>Challenge 7 Array cardio day 2 </strong> <br />
+Challenge 7 was about getting familiar with the possibilities of searching, replacing, comparison or deleting items in an array.
+In this challenge i've tried to get more familiar with the ES2016 function and if/else setup, this went quite well.

+<strong>Challenge 8 Fun with HTML5 canvas </strong> <br />